MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P5-Scrolling-World/content.md

 This creates the ground's endless repeating effect.

-Run the game...
+Run the game.
 The ground should now scroll for eternity.
 This is hard to test :]

-#Summary

-The game now has a sense of movement, you've learnt:

-- To create an endless scrolling mechanic
-- Convert object positions between different node spaces

-In the next chapter it's time to add the challenge of obstacles.

-#Run the game

-The ground is now scrolling endlessly.

 #Summary